Consumer Action Law Group has helped many homeowners file bankruptcy, stop foreclosure, and clear debt.

 - Discharge from debt – Declaring bankruptcy can discharge other debts such as medical bills and credit cards.
 After filing bankruptcy, debts can be eliminated and debtors can get a fresh start.

 - Keep the property – The mortgage company or the creditors can not touch certain assets of the debtor after a bankruptcy is filed.
-Using the bankruptcy exemptions, a debtor can keep their house, car and personal
+Using the bankruptcy exemptions, a debtor can keep their house, car, and personal

 Typically, there are two chapters of bankruptcy that debtors can choose according to their circumstances.
 The first is Chapter 13 bankruptcy in which the debtor reorganizes their debt.
 This means the debtor can catch up and repay the arrears after falling behind on mortgage payments.
-Chapter 13 bankruptcy requires debtors to have steady income.
+Chapter 13 bankruptcy requires debtors to have a steady income.
 After filing, the mortgage payment must be paid in addition to a payment to catch up on missed payments, referred to as a repayment plan which usually lasts for a period of three to five years.
-People choose Chapter 13 bankruptcy because it allows the debtor to keep their personal property, car and house.
+People choose Chapter 13 bankruptcy because it allows the debtor to keep their personal property, car, and house.

 The second method of stopping foreclosure and clearing debt is filing chapter 7 bankruptcy, which temporarily stops foreclosure.
 Chapter 7 Bankruptcy can help a debtor to eliminate medical bills and credit cards and find a solution to pay for their delinquent mortgage payments.
 If the temporary period of relief does not buy enough time to catch up on the mortgage payments, and filing a Chapter 13 is too expensive, debtors should consider other options for stopping foreclosure, such as filing a lawsuit and getting a court order.